xihongshide/ts_taxasholdem_analyzer/README.txt

 DESCRIPTION:
-analyze 7 Taxas Hold 'em cards to 5 and return the best hand used a too "express-generator" to created an application skeleton.
+analyze 7 Taxas Hold 'em cards to 5 and return the best hand used "express-generator" to created an application skeleton.

 REQUIREMENTS:
 * Node NPM